blukatdevelopment/UnchainedWorldsOld/basic_edition/monster_guide.md

 ### Variations
 Humanoids may be created with exactly the same rules as player characters.
 However, here are some common archetypes.

+## Authorities
+Stable humanoid settlements gather around some set of norms.
+When you violate these norms sufficiently, or attempt to change them, you learn who holds authority.

+Roll once to make a simple settlement, twice to make one with tension and conflict, and three or more times to create an environment conducive to political intrigue.
+1. Royals
+2. Nobles
+3. Commoners
+4. Merchants
+5. Sages
+6. Reroll

+### Royals
+Royals are a miniscule minority which are famously offered few checks or balances.
+The difference between royals and warlords is primarily in technique.
+While a warlord must fight an ongoing war with their tributaries to keep them beaten into submission, royals rely on a myth to do that for them.
+For a simpler group of royals, roll a D3 (or D4, discounting 4s) for their myth, or roll twice(rerolling on a duplicate) for royals with a main and secondary myth.

+1. Birthright
+2. Popularity
+3. Terror

+#### Birthright
+A royal bloodline is the legacy of more aggressive power brokers.
+The most mundane birthright is reinforced by other authorities for its own sake.
+More exotic birthright might be tied to an ancestry including eldritch, fey, dragon, or demon blood in addition to humanoid.
+Lastly, divine birthright may come from a powerful supernatural entity's favor of the royals, or at least of the myth of such favor.

+#### Popularity
+Royals sell themselves, or the process that grants them power, as benevolent.
+A people's king may give gifts or share the spoils of war with the peasantry.
+An election may take place between multiple royals, all sharing similar vested interest in preserving the same status quo.

+#### Terror
+Royals instill fear in their subjects, either of the royals themselves, or some real or imaginary enemy.
+When the people believe their survival depends upon the royals, they are more likely to cooperate and compromise on their ideals.
+When the royals become the subject of fear, they aim for creating an image of resistance being hopeless and futile.
+The exchange of information is generally tightly controlled, and there is an ongoing task of finding and crushing cells of resistance.

+### Nobles
+Nobles are often granted a lesser power by Commoners or Royals only to later overpower them.
+You may roll for one type of noble.

+1. Merchants
+2. Mages
+3. Diviners
+4. Philosophers

+#### Merchants
+The wealth of successful merchants allows them to seize the most lucrative business opportunities, compounding their wealth over time as they minimize competition and maximize profit.
+The conversion of wealth into power through bribery is what allows merchants to gain power without getting their hands dirty.

+#### Warriors

+#### Mages

+#### Diviners

+#### Philosophers

+### Commoners

 #### Bandits